 Enter your email and I'll send it directly to you!
 Plus, enjoy new recipes, entertaining tips, and a free surprise bonus!

 Here’s a quick overview of the key ingredients for this recipe.
-For the full list of ingredients and exact measurements, be sure to check the recipe card at the bottom of this post.
+For the full list of ingredients and exact measurements, jump to the recipe card.

 Overhead view of pork chops, turkey stuffing mix, diced onions, diced celery, chicken broth, cream of chicken soup, sour cream, and small bowls of spices arranged on a white surface.

-How To Make Crockpot Pork Chops and Stuffing
+How To Make Crock Pot Pork Chops and Stuffing

 Four raw pork chops placed inside a white slow cooker on a white surface, ready to be cooked.